 The Canadian Association of Paediatric Hospitals (CAPH) was co-founded in 1968 by the leaders of the Children’s Hospitals in Canada.
 Over the subsequent three decades, many child and youth healthcare organizations across Canada underwent fundamental operational and structural changes creating a new landscape of healthcare delivery for children, youth and families.

-To better respond to these emerging healthcare challenges, CAPHC was established and incorporated in 2001 through a transformative process of organizational renewal of the Canadian Association of Paediatric Hospitals.
+To better respond to these emerging healthcare challenges, CAPH evolved to become the Canadian Association of Paediatric Health Centres (CAPHC) in 2001.

-Since 2001, CAPHC has diversified its membership, partnerships and programs, to reflect its focus on health service delivery across the continuum of care.
-In the eight years post transformation (from CAPH), CAPHC has experienced significant growth, has achieved success in the implementation of a number of national programs, and has acted to coalesce the child and youth health service delivery community in Canada.
+Since that time, CAPHC has diversified its membership, partnerships and programs, to reflect its focus on health service delivery across the continuum of care.
+CAPHC has experienced significant growth, has achieved success in the implementation of a number of national programs, and has acted to coalesce the child and youth health service delivery community in Canada.